eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/_index.md

 ## Testing your container during development

 The _Velocitas_ project provides for developers a repository template and devcontainer that contains everything to build a containerized version of your app locally and test it.
-Check out our [tutorial](/docs/tutorials/) e.g., for the [python template](https://github.com/eclipse-velocitas/vehicle-app-python-template) to learn more.
+Check out our [tutorial](/docs/tutorials/) e.g., for the [Python template](https://github.com/eclipse-velocitas/vehicle-app-python-template) to learn more.

 ## Automated container image builds